auth0-samples/auth0-react-samples/03-User-Profile/README.md

-# Auth0 React User Sessions
+# Auth0 React User Profile

 This sample demonstrates how to get a user's profile using Auth0 in a React application.
 The sample uses create-react-app.